turadg/lazyspec/README.md

 - Custom proptypes are never interpreted as required (e.g. `message: MessageInterfacePropType.isRequired`)

-- Fails when more than one component is exported from a module.
-This is a limitation of underlying [react-docgen](https://github.com/reactjs/react-docgen).
+- Fails when more than one component is exported from a module. [react-docgen](https://github.com/reactjs/react-docgen) now has `findAllExportedComponentDefinitions`, but we don't use it because modules often export a HOC and its base component so it would be redundant.
+Eventually this tool could detect which is the HOC and omit it.